 Plus, you’ll need to factor in the cost of replacement toothbrush heads.
-These typically come in multiples, but can run as much as $50.
-Some companies feature a subscription service which replaces brush heads on a monthly basis for as little as $5.
+These typically come in multiples but can run as much as $50.
+Some companies feature a subscription service that replaces brush heads on a monthly basis for as little as $5.

 Should you choose a manual or electric toothbrush?

 The battle between manual vs. electric toothbrush can be confusing.
 But at the end of the day, I’m a dentist who’s just happy that you’re brushing at all.